 Fancy a stroll?
 Our tube-style walking map has routes all over the capital — so most Londoners should be able to find one that's in your neck of the woods.
-Right now, you must not leave your local area to exercise but we reckon that's there's plenty to discover right on your doorstep.

 - London LOOP: A 150-mile walk around outermost London.

 - Capital Ring: A 78 mile orbital trek around Zones 3 and 4.